-However, this can change.
-There are many examples to the contrary in Europe, above all in the Baltic states.
+For many European countries, also our close neighbours, music is an important export product, successful in promoting the the country on many fields from culture to economy.
 Even a country with a small number of citizens could be very successful on the international music market.
 For example Sweden with its 10 million people, or Finland with 5 million, or Latvia with barely 2 million citizens.
-Their experiences show that music is both an important export product and a cultural ‘business card’ that creates links to many other fields.
+Their experiences show that music is both an important export product and a cultural calling card that creates links to many other fields.

 So if the Scandinavians can succeed, so can the Poles.
 There must be among nearly 40 million Poles enough musical composers, artists, and producers who could enjoy an equal international success if they received similar government backing as enjoyed by their Swedish and Finnish music friends.
 But so far the authorities here have not committed to a program specifically devoted to promoting and selling Polish music abroad.

 Music Export Poland

 That gap should be filled by a completely new project called Music Export Poland (MExP, musicexportpoland.org).
 Its goal will be to radically enlarge the level of distribution and promotion of our music, artists and recordings on foreign markets.

 It should be made possible thanks to the combined efforts of

 the Society of Authors ZAiKS which represents the creators, and the ZPAV

 dealing on behalf of music publishers; with significant support coming from the

 Ministry for Culture & National Heritage.
 Both artists’ organizations are

 by definition active in the promotion and promulgation of their members’